HFL-GLM Model Training (iai_glm)

 Federated learning models created in integrate.ai are trained through sessions.
 You define the parameters required to train a federated model, including data and model configurations, in a session.
 Create a session each time you want to train a new model.

-The code sample demonstrates creating and starting a session with two training datasets (specified as min_num_clients) and two rounds (num_rounds).
+The code sample demonstrates creating and starting a session with one training dataset (specified as min_num_clients) and two rounds (num_rounds).
 It returns a session ID that you can use to track and reference your session.

 The package_name specifies the federated learning model package - in the example, it is iai_glm however, other packages are supported.
 See Model packages for more information.